opconWizard/opcon-docs/docs/objects/defining-properties.md

 ### Enterprise Manager

-- User-defined OpCon/xps Instance (OI) properties and values are maintained in [Properties](./properties.md).
+- User-defined OpCon Instance (OI) properties and values are maintained in [Properties](./properties.md).
 For information on Adding, Editing, or Deleting Properties, refer to [Managing Global Properties](../Files/UI/Enterprise-Manager/Managing-Global-Properties.md) in the **Enterprise Manager** online help.
 - Users can define Schedule Instance Properties from the [Schedule Instance Definition](../Files/UI/Enterprise-Manager/Schedule-Instance-Definition.md) frame in the **Enterprise Manager** online help.
 - Users can define Job Instance Properties from the [Job Instance Definition](../Files/UI/Enterprise-Manager/Job-Instance-Definition.md) frame in the **Enterprise Manager** online help.
 - From Schedule Build, users can define Schedule Instance properties